 The Weskin contains several great features, which are mentioned here, so I won’t go over all of them again.
 Some major features do stand out though.
 At first glance, I thought the Weskin was actually a hard-cover – until I picked it up in my excited little fingers.
 The geometric patterns on the end-pages are very sophisticated.

 The cloth-bound cover is a great touch and adds to the modern design of the notebook.
 Having two bookmarks is brilliant – I always find that when I take notes I need to be in two places at once.
 With the Weskin, anything is possible.

 My favourite part of the Weskin has to be the pages.
 Not only are they soft and silky to the touch – my fountain pen doesn’t bleed through.

 If you’re on the market for a new notebook that looks fancy with gilded edges, but is also extremely practical, then you’ve come to the right place.
 The Bookblock Shop will be up and running soon, so you can get your paws on one of these fantastic notebooks.

 Links we Love

-Tags1.0mm 80gsm 90gsm A5 A7 Admin Ads Bags Ballpoint Black Blue Brush Pen Calendar Clairefontaine discount Extra Large Fine Fountain Pen Hard Cover Lamy Leather Leuchtturm1917 Medium Nib Moleskine Multi-Pack Notebook NoteMaker Papermate Pen Pens Personalised Plain Pocket Post-it Red Rhodia Ruled Sharpie Soft Cover Sponsor Squared Typo Wood Yellow
+Tags1.0mm 80gsm 90gsm A5 A7 Admin Ads Bags Ballpoint Black Blue Brush Pen Calendar Clairefontaine discount Extra Large Fine Fountain Pen Hard Cover Lamy Leather Leuchtturm1917 Mechanical Pencil Medium Nib Moleskine Multi-Pack Notebook NoteMaker Papermate Pen Pens Plain Pocket Post-it Red Rhodia ROSSI Ruled Sharpie Soft Cover Sponsor Squared Typo Wood Yellow